 She put that way of life into a career by getting a degree in journalism/public relations from the University of Texas at Austin.
 The career that spanned the industries of high tech, mental health, and non-profit

-For more than two decades, she has worked for Food for the Hungry, an international relief and development organization that partners with communities in developing countries to help them end extreme poverty.
+For nearly three decades, she worked for Food for the Hungry, an international relief and development organization that partners with communities in developing countries to help them end extreme poverty.

 She feels privileged to have witnessed that life-saving work in Bolivia, Haiti, the Dominican Republic, Peru, Kenya, Somalia, and Ethiopia.
 She brings these unique experiences to her writing.

 She was quietly confessing strange thoughts to a friend one day and asked, “Do you think I’m going crazy?”
 The friend answered, “No, I think you have a novel in you that wants to get out.”

 And so she wrote a novel, got it edited by more than one published author/editor, and learned that writing marketing materials is different than writing a novel.